sei40kr/zsh-lazy-nvm/README.md

 # zsh-lazy-nvm

-Load nvm lazily with auto use support!
+Lazy nvm loading with auto use support!

 ## Requirements